Matthew W. Barrett: "Double Dip" tax scams

 It was during Barrett's tenure at Barclays that the bank engaged in what became known as "Double Dip" tax scams.
-The scams were fairly simple - in a typical case, Barclays and an American bank would loan, say, an airline for the purchase of a jumbo jet.
+The scams were fairly simple – in a typical case, Barclays and an American bank would loan, say, an airline for the purchase of a jumbo jet.
 A subsidiary without any employees would be set up owned by Barclays and the American bank to handle the transaction, and the subsidiary would pay income tax on the interest income.
 The scam would come into effect when both Barclays and the American bank would claim the same full tax credit amount with their respective UK and American tax authorities, i.e. essentially Barclays' income from the scam was being paid for by British and American taxpayers without the respective governments and tax authorities knowing what was going on.
-Barclays was making over £1 billion a year from the practice - a material portion of its total profit.
+Barclays was making over £1 billion a year from the practice – a material portion of its total profit.
 This all came to a grinding halt when The Wall Street Journal published an exposé of the dodge in a front page, column one, article on 30 June 2006 by Carrick Mollenkamp, which ensured that Parliament, the Bank of England, and the UK Inland Revenue and the American Internal Revenue Service would see it and become aware of the scam, and the practice was subsequently outlawed, thus eliminating a major source of income for Barclays.
-Barrett "retired" six months after the scandal broke.
+Barrett retired six months after the scandal broke.
 When his retirement was suddenly announced, The Times of London reported that "The imminent departure of Mr Barrett will come as a shock to many in the City who expected him to stay on much longer as chairman".

 Personal life

 Born in County Kerry, Ireland, he attended the Christian Brothers School in Kells, County Meath, and the Advanced Management Programme at Harvard Business School in 1981.

 Barrett is twice divorced (married Irene Korsak c.
 1967, divorced 1995; married Anne-Marie Sten, 1997), with four children from his first marriage.
 He was made an Officer of the Order of Canada in 1994 for "fostering the advancement of women in the banking industry", and has dual Irish and Canadian citizenship.
-In 2009, he married Diane Milner.
+In 2009, he married Diane Millner.
 They live in Palm Beach, Florida.